Folcon/js-xlsx/README.md

 `wb.Sheets[sheetname]` returns an object representing the worksheet.

-`wb.Props` is an object storing the standard properties.
-The following properties are currently used when generating an XLSX file, but not yet parsed:
+`wb.Props` is an object storing the standard properties.  `wb.Custprops` stores custom properties.
-    - `title`
-    - `subject`
-    - `description`
-    - `keywords`
-    - `creator`

-`wb.Custprops` stores custom properties.
 Since the XLS standard properties deviate from the XLSX standard, XLS parsing stores core properties in both places.  .